Running Exposed Romex in Garage: Code & Best Practice

 Can Romex Be in Contact with Insulation?

 Install the insulation in the stud cavity bays only after you have run the Romex Cables through the studs in the garage wall.
-Loose fill insulation will easily adjust around the Romex Cables.
-In case of insulation batts, just cut them into two pieces at the right height.
+Loose-fill insulation will easily adjust around the Romex Cables.
+In the case of insulation batts, just cut them into two pieces at the right height.
 One piece goes below the cable and the other above it.

 What Is the NEC Code for Conduit Fill?